calpoly-csc471/lab08/README.md

 	> cmake -G Xcode ..

-This will generate `FBO.xcodeproj` project that you can open with Xcode.
+This will generate `Lab3.xcodeproj` project that you can open with Xcode.

 - To run, change the target to `Lab00` by going to Product -> Scheme -> Lab00.
   Then click on the play button or press Command+R to run the application.